 3.)
 What Would You Do If You Saw A Fellow Staffer Speak Disrespectfully To An Unhappy Patient?

 The best way to answer this question is to demonstrate that you take patient care and advocacy very seriously.
 You would want to express that you would report your coworker to a supervisor immediately.
 A CNA is responsible for maintaining composure and professionalism at all times whether interfacing with coworkers, supervisors, residents, patients or the friends and family members of the patient.
 If a CNA loses composure and lashes out at a disgruntled, confused, uncomfortable or angry patient, it can quickly cause the situation to escalate.
-Reporting your coworker would be the only acceptable solution in this type of situation.
+Reporting your coworker would be the only acceptable solution in this type of situation, and you must make that clear to the person interviewing you.

 4.)
 What Are Your Future Goals?